Monolingual and Multilingual Misinformation Detection for Low-Resource Languages: A Comprehensive Survey: Approaches for Misinformation Detection in LRLs

 \textbf{Model ensembles.}~\citet{mohawesh2023semantic} develops a new semantic graph attention-based representation learning framework with the multilingual language model to extract structural and semantic representations of texts.
 This framework outperforms the state-of-the-art techniques for the multilingual fake news detection task (in English, Hindi, Swahili, Vietnamese, and Indonesian).~\citet{sadat2023supervised} addresses the rumor classification in both Bangla and English.
 The best performance is obtained through a hybrid model containing RNN and Random Forest.

-\subsection{Indirect natural language processing}
+\subsection{Indirect Natural Language Processing}

-Indirect natural language processing involves methods that avoid direct analysis of texts in their original languages, instead translating them into majority languages, where NLP techniques are more developed and extensive.~\citet{dementieva2023multiverse} propose a method that summarizes Top-N related articles based on translated titles, integrating new features with BERT-based models for effective fake news detection.
+Indirect natural language processing methods avoid direct analysis of texts in their original languages, instead translating them into languages for which NLP techniques are better developed.~\citet{dementieva2023multiverse} propose a method that summarizes Top-N related articles based on translated titles, integrating new features with BERT-based models for effective fake news detection.